JUROR QUESTIONNAIRE – Complete Online using your computer, tablet, laptop or mobile (cell) phone.

 - Not a legal resident of Arlington County or the City of Falls Church for the past 6 months

 - Served as a juror in any State court within last 3 years (does not apply to Federal court service)

 - Medical condition which prevents service (a doctor’s note will be required)

 - Over 70 years of age and choose not to serve (although we hope you will choose to serve)

 - Member of armed services, serving outside of the United States and requests exemption from serving jury duty

-- Primary caregiver to child or disabled relative (a detailed explanation is required; ages and your role)
+- Primary caregiver to child or disabled relative during court hours (a detailed explanation is required; ages and your role)

 - Sworn State and local law enforcement (federal employees must serve), correctional, jail officer, or firefighter (occupation title required)

 Licensed, practicing attorneys are exempt from serving but can waive the exemption and serve jury duty.
 Required:

 - Your Bar license number and state, along with a short explanation of the practicing nature of your work.